In 2019 consumers are more dependent on online reviews than ever before making a purchase.

 According to MOZ’s Local Search Ranking Factors Survey, online reviews are thought to make up nearly 10% of how Google and other search engines decide to rank search results.

-Once a new review come in, make it a point to respond, whether it’s positive or negative.
+Once a new review comes in, make it a point to respond, whether it’s positive or negative.

 Time is of the essence when it comes to responding to online reviews.
 If you aren’t monitoring your reviews you are missing out on both the opportunity to thank supportive customers but also to address and reconcile customers that may have had a bad experience.
 This gives you the chance to convert a bad experience to a good experience.

 - 82% of consumers are likely to leave a brand to a brand because of the service they get, not pricing or products.

 4. Don’t: Argue Online